Home

 Mellotron used:

 Douglas Colvin, a.k.a.
-Dee Dee left The Ramones in 1989, leaving Hop Around as his last solo album of (mostly) original material.
+Dee Dee, left The Ramones in 1989, leaving Hop Around as his last solo album of (mostly) original material.
 And it... sounds like The Ramones.
 Only less good.
 Then again, The Ramones ended up sounding like The Ramones, only less good, too, didn't they?
 There's much reiteration of old triumphs here, but with less panache; 38th And 8th?
 Is that an iconic NYC street corner?
 53rd And 3rd had a particular relevance to Dee Dee's life, but this one?
-Another attempt to wrest Chinese Rocks back from the long-dead Johnny Thunders and several close cousins to Ramones songs (I Don't Wanna Die In The Basement, Now I Wanna Be Sedated, Rock'n'Roll Vacation In L.A.) all give the no doubt correct impression of a burnt-out drug casualty living on past glories, and the band just can't get that Ramones sound right, with the occasional exception (I Don't Wanna Die In The Basement, the title track).
-Dee Dee's vocals are rough as arseholes, with none of Joey's superb Queens diction, and he only yells "Wun-Too-Chee-Faw!" once, but this is still recognisably Ramones-related, which is worth a couple of stars in itself.
+Another attempt to wrest Chinese Rocks back from the long-dead Johnny Thunders and several close cousins to Ramones songs (I Don't Wanna Die In The Basement, Now I Wanna Be Sedated, Rock'n'Roll Vacation In L.A.) all give the no doubt correct impression of a burnt-out drug casualty living on past glories, with a band who just can't get that Ramones sound right, albeit with the occasional exception (I Don't Wanna Die In The Basement, the title track).
+Dee Dee's vocals are rough as arseholes, with none of Joey's superb Queens diction and he only yells "Wun-Too-Chee-Faw!" once, but this is still recognisably Ramones-related, which is worth a couple of stars in itself.

 So, er, Mellotron on a Ramones-related album?
 Yup, played by über-session dude Chris Spedding, with a weirdly out-of-place but quite upfront strings part on Mental Patient and what sounds like a high cello line on the oddly-titled I Wanna You and repeating flute melodies on Hurtin' Kind and closer I'm Horrible, with the former sounding like Manfred Mann's Pretty Flamingo, of all things.